TheLartians/ModernCppStarter/README.md

 ### Adjust the template to your needs

-- Copy this repo and replace all occurrences of "Greeter" in the CMakeLists and Readme with project's name.
+- Clone this repo and replace all occurrences of "Greeter" in the [CMakeLists.txt](CMakeLists.txt)
-- Note the comments in the CMakeLists for single-header libraries
+- Single-header libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
 - Have fun!

 ### Build and run test suite